What is the Student Conduct Code?

-The University’s Student Conduct Code details the standards that students will be held accountable to, as well as the policies and procedures for conduct proceedings should a violation of the code occur.
-Students are also responsible for following other rules and policies that apply to them, such as those of class syllabi.
+The University’s Student Conduct Code details the standards that students will be held accountable to, as well as the policies and procedures for conduct proceedings should a violation of the Code occur.
+Students are also responsible for following other policies and expectations that apply to them, such as those of class syllabi.

 How do I report an incident?

 CSSC’s online reporting tool allows students, staff, and faculty to report alleged conduct incidents.
 Using this tool, you will describe the incident, name any students involved, and have the opportunity to upload supporting documents (homework assignments, screenshots, etc.) to explain the situation.

 How will I be notified by CSSC?

 If you have been named in a potential conduct incident, CSSC will reach out through your UW email (message comes from firstname.lastname@example.org).
 There will be a link in the email to access the secure message.
 Log in with your student ID Number and your UW email to read it.
 We may follow up with a phone call to your primary phone number if we have not heard back from you.

 Do I have to attend an investigative interview?
 What happens if I ignore it?